math0ne/translink-sensor/README.md

 ```
 ### Credits

-This based on the work ok:
+This based on the work of:

 * johnlarusic: https://github.com/johnlarusic/lebus
 * amaximus: https://github.com/amaximus/bkk_stop